 Revenue and Other Support - The Organization receives much of its income from grants and contracts from the State of Tennessee Department of Finance and Administration, Division of Intellectual and Developmental Disabilities.
 The Organization records income from the grants in the period that the applicable expenditures are incurred.
 Income from contracts is recognized as the related services are performed.
-Amounts received in advance for postage and related items under the Organization's agreement with J&I (see Note 8) are recorded in unearned deposits.
+Amounts received in advance for postage and related items under the Organization's agreement with J&I (see Note 9) are recorded in unearned deposits.

-Note 1-Summary of significant accounting policies (continued)
+Note 1-Nature of operations and summary of significant accounting policies (continued)